MADE IN CALIFORNIA

 Is My Company Eligible?

-To qualify, products must be “Substantially Made” [insert link to “Substantially Made” FAQ] in California, with at least 51% of the product’s total operating costs through manufacturing, assembly, fabrication, or production occurring in California to create a recognizable product.
-Please note: “Substantially Made” does not include the act of packaging a product.
+To carry the Made in California label, products must be “Substantially Made in California” meaning completing an act that adds at least 51 percent of a final product’s wholesale value by manufacture, assembly, fabrication, or production to create a final, recognizable product.
+Please note: “Substantially Made in California” does not include the act of packaging a product.

 FAQs